-- At least two core modules have to be taken during the first year of study. - Students may, with the approval of the programme manager, replace at most one core module with an appropriate module of the same credit value from another discipline. - This programme is not presented through telematic or distance education.
+Students may, with the approval of the programme manager, replace at most one core module with PTO 871 Mediation in African conflicts or an appropriate module of the same credit value from another discipline.

+This programme is not presented through telematic or distance education.

-Curriculum: Year 1
+Curriculum: Final year